MichaelArdisa/CityscapeRunner/README.md

 ## 💻 Setup

-This game is still in beta, a playable version will be available soon!
+This game is still a work in progress, a playable version will be available soon!